cdransf/cd-11ty/src/posts/2023/support-small-businesses-internet-ones-too.md

 tags: ['tech']
 ---

 Small businesses are awesome — the owners are local, the service is better, the products are often unique, and they don’t usually look to scale until their employees are peeing in bottles.
-Go out of your way to keep them around.
+Go out of your way to keep them around.<!-- excerpt -->

 We should look to support small businesses on the internet in much the same way.
-Some of the best (weirdest and most creative too) products and services we have access to are developed by one or a handful of folks[^1] and provide far better service and optionality than services that are scaling to meet a mass market or take advantage of economies of scale.<!-- excerpt -->
+Some of the best (weirdest and most creative too) products and services we have access to are developed by one or a handful of folks[^1] and provide far better service and optionality than services that are scaling to meet a mass market or take advantage of economies of scale.

 They’re crafting small businesses, applications and services at a reasonable scale that affords them, I hope, reasonable financial means[^2].